kirkofypsi/7DWorkProblemModel/corporate.md

 - __Anonymity and confidentiality__: ensures that employees can express their concerns without fear of retribution, thanks to the data being processed by a third party.
 Culturama only shows aggregated data, not individual feedback, maintaining the anonymity of employees and further encouraging honest and open communication.

+## Workplace problems taxonomy

+Culturama's first-of-its-kind taxonomy of workplace problem types called 7D Workplace Problem Model was derived from 5 million employee opinions using AI and NLP techniques.
+It effectively classifies 94% of employee-reported issues, grounding the taxonomy in real-world data rather than solely relying on academic knowledge.
+The taxonomy consists of three levels: work satisfaction dimensions (7), work satisfaction factors (39), and workplace problems (130).

 ## Technology

 Culturama: